In our fifth annual Engagement and Policy Advocacy report, we summarise our activities in 2021 and outline our focus areas looking ahead.

 Lisa Beauvilain

-Global Head of Sustainability & Stewardship
+Global Head of Sustainability & Stewardship, Co-Head Sustainability Centre

 Lisa joined Impax in 2010.
 She started working in the financial industry in 1999 and previously worked as an executive director in the Investment Management Division of Goldman Sachs in London.